A Penalty Method for Rank Minimization Problems in Symmetric Matrices: A Penalty Scheme for SDCMPCC Formulation

 \subsection{Constraint Qualification of Penalty Formulation}

-The penalty formulation for the Rank Minimization problem is a nonlinear semidefinite programs.
+The penalty formulation for the Rank Minimization problem is a nonlinear semidefinite program.
 As with the exact SDCMPCC formulation, we would like to investigate whether algorithms for general nonlinear semidefinite programming problems can be applied to solve the penalty formulation.
 As far as we know, most algorithms in nonlinear semidefinite programming use first order KKT stationary conditions as the criteria for termination.
+The KKT stationary condition at a local optimum of the penalty formulation is: